Kubotan: Concept

-Applied as a weapon, some of its uses can be similar to that of the yawara stick or koppo stick.
+Applied as a weapon, some of its uses can be similar to that of the yawara stick, dulo-dulo or koppo stick.
 The principal targets in self-defence include bony, fleshy, and sensitive parts such as knuckles, forearms, bridge of the nose, shins, stomach, solar plexus, spine, temple, ribs, groin, neck, and eyes.
 It is 5-6 in long and easily concealable in the hand.

 The Kubotan is usually held in either an icepick grip (for hammer fist strikes) or a forward grip (for stabbing, pressure point attacks, and seizing).
 Common uses include hardening the fist (fist load) for punching, attacking vulnerable parts of an assailant's body, and gaining leverage on an assailant's wrist, fingers, and joints.
 With keys attached, it can function as a flailing weapon.
 As a pressure point weapon, it can attack any point a finger can, but with greater penetration because of the smaller surface area at the ends.

 For example, a law enforcement officer may wrap their arm around a suspect's neck while simultaneously digging the end of the Kubotan into the small of the attacker's back.
 The officer may also reach around the suspect's neck and underarm from behind and cause pain by stabbing the end of the Kubotan into the top of the pectoral muscle.

 In other locking and compliance applications, the body of the Kubotan can be used to create pain.
 A typical pain compliance technique involves seizing an attacker's wrist and sealing both hands around it with the length of the Kubotan laid across the radius bone.
 Downward squeezing pressure is applied to the bone to take down the attacker.